Aryam2121/BudgetBaba_NextJS/README.md

 ---

-**Smart Expense Tracker** - Your comprehensive solution for intelligent expense management with advanced analytics, goal tracking, and real-time features.
+**Budget Baba** - Your comprehensive solution for intelligent expense management with advanced analytics, goal tracking, and real-time features.